Source: Fired Deputy FBI Director Took Memos, Notes About Interactions With Trump

 And Rep. Ron DeSantis, R-Fla., another member of the House Judiciary Committee, said McCabe's firing was "a rare example of someone being held accountable in Washington."

-As is his habit, the president took to Twitter Saturday afternoon to once again deny that his campaign had not colluded with Russia, citing a recently announced conclusion by the House intelligence committee.
+As is his habit, the president took to Twitter on Saturday afternoon to once again deny that his campaign had not colluded with Russia, citing a recently announced conclusion by the House intelligence committee.
 In a seeming reference to McCabe's termination, the president added that "As many are now finding out, however, there was tremendous leaking, lying and corruption at the highest levels of the FBI, Justice & State."

 Rep. Adam Schiff, D-Calif., the House intelligence committee's top Democrat, quickly pointed out that the conclusion there had been no collusion was confined to the committee's Republicans — who, Schiff told Trump, were "more interested in protecting you than learning the truth."